Climate-Crisis-AI-Team-Vel-Ice/sea-ice-challenge/README.md

 follow https://matplotlib.org/basemap/users/installing.html

 ### Python requirements
-Make sure you have python 3 installed as the default version of python then in a command window or terminal run:
+Make sure you have python 3 installed as the default version of python then in a command window or terminal run: <br />
 ```
 python -m pip install -r requirements.txt
 ```